The Debt Respite Scheme

 Debts incurred from fraud or fraudulent breach of trust or secured debts.

-Business debts are not always cleared for the scheme, as some do not qualify if the debt only relates to the business and not to the actual debtor (owner).
+Business debts are not always clear for the scheme, as some do not qualify if the debt only relates to the business and not to the actual debtor (owner).
 If the debtor is VAT registered, this will affect the application and if they are in a partnership with someone else who is also registered to their business.

 As a creditor, it is important that the information is known in detail and that they are aware of these new laws so that they can act accordingly.
-There are various rules and regulations to adhere to for creditors, debt advice providers, and the insolvency service; therefore it is vital to become well versed in this matter.
+There are various rules and regulations to adhere to for creditors, debt advice providers, and the insolvency service; therefore it is vital to becoming well versed in this matter.

 Debt Advice providers MUST: